 Example: You pay for your League Dues with your Team Checking account.
 Once your check clears for the payment, you can turn in a check request, check the box (ALLOCATION), and attach a zeroed-out invoice.
-If you have any questions on what a zeroed out invoice looks like, please take a look at our example forms: Example Forms
+If you have any questions on what a zeroed out invoice looks like, please take a look at our example forms: https://youtu.be/y5PfvAM-37E?t=80

-Use Allocation, Service, and Donation Account for the following items: You CANNOT use Allocation, Service, and Donation Account for the following items:
+Use Allocation, Service, and Donation Account for the following items: You CANNOT use your Allocation Account for the following items:

 Equipment Awards

 Approved Travel Expense T-Shirts

 Facility Rental Expense Coach's Stipends

 Conference League Dues Banquets

 Team Entry Fees Food

 Officials' Fees

 Uniforms